 Overview | Hiking Preparations|

 Each page will describe the hike, often containing GPS coordinates (WGS84, listed in degrees and decimal minutes) on where to begin.
-Additional information on the length and difficulty of the hike and how to prepare for the adventure is included.
+Additional information on the length and difficulty of the hike (or running event) and how to prepare for the adventure is included.
 Because visitors will likely come from different directions, I suggest you use online search engines like Google or Yahoo! to plot driving instructions to the general area.